Financing your education

 - Part-time employment opportunities (non-work study positions)

 Medical Physics Programs students are also eligible to apply for financial aid, including a variety of student loans, some of which are subsidized by the federal government.
-All domestic applicants interested in their loan eligibility should complete the FASFA form after applying to a Medical Physics Program.
+All domestic applicants interested in their loan eligibility should complete the FAFSA form after applying to a Medical Physics Program.
 Penn’s Student Financial Services (SFS) office is available to help prospective and current students navigate the process.
 For more information on financing your graduate studies, visit their website for Graduate and Professional Students or contact SFS.

 If you intend to complete your Medical Physics program as a working professional, you may be able to take advantage of tuition reimbursement benefits offered by your employer.
 If you are a full-time Penn employee, learn more about Penn’s tuition benefits package.